Dankirk/DiscordWebhookProxy/README.md

-This a converter proxy for Discord webhooks.
+This a converter proxy for Discord webhooks for PHP.

-Discord only supports GitHub and Slack webhooks out of the box, so I figured I'd make this support more.
+Discord only supports GitHub and Slack webhooks out of the box, so I figured I'd make this to support more.

 ### Supported services ###
 * Bitbucket